iQuHACK/2024_Moodys/README.md

 6. You are now ready to begin hacking!
 Work with your team to complete the challenge listed above.

 For other questions or additional help using qBraid, see [Lab User Guide](https://docs.qbraid.com/projects/lab/en/latest/lab/overview.html), or reach out on [Discord](https://discord.gg/gwBebaBZZX).
-For other questions or additional help using qBraid, see [Lab User Guide](https://docs.qbraid.com/en/latest/), or reach out on [Discord](https://discord.gg/gwBebaBZZX).

 ## Before submission